 22.02.12.
 Quake trashed, red zone house, Prestwick St

 22.02.12.
-Quake anniversary flowers in road cones, cnr Prestwick St / Avondale Rd
+Quake anniversary flowers in orange, plastic, road cones, cnr Prestwick St / Avondale Rd

 22.02.12.
 Red zone house, Prestwick St

-At other times, I'd seen plastic flowers on road cones on Durham St Sth when Restart Cashel Mall was opened.
-I'd seen road cones decorated with tinsel over the Xmas period at Parklands.
+Another time, I'd seen plastic flowers on orange, plastic, road cones on Durham St Sth, when Restart Cashel Mall was opened.
+I'd also seen tinsel on orange, plastic, road cones during Xmas quakes at Parklands.

-On Woolley St a sucker truck drifted by touting: "Drilling Waste Removal, Cesspit, Pond & Septic Cleaning."
-For years post quakes, we saw many sucker trucks roaming Christchurch bumpy roads, causing more damage to already quake ravaged roads.
+On Woolley St a blue, sucker truck drifted by touting: "Drilling Waste Removal, Cesspit, Pond & Septic Cleaning."
+For years post quakes, we saw sucker trucks roaming Christchurch's bumpy roads, causing more damage to already quake ravaged roads.

 22.02.12.
 Quake trashed, red zone house, Woolley St

 22.02.12.
-Quake anniversary flowers in road cone, by quake damaged house, Woolley St
+Quake anniversary flowers in orange, plastic, road cone, by quake damaged house, Woolley St

 22.02.12.
 Quake abandoned tricycle, Woolley St